 Refugios & Domes

-A bed will be around 35-60 USD in a dorm and you have to pay extra for breakfast (around 14 USD) and sheets or bring a sleeping bag.
-The refugios are operated by two different companies and it is recommended to book everything in advance especially in the high season.
+A bed will be around 35-170 USD in a dorm and you have to pay extra for breakfast (around 14 USD) and sheets or bring a sleeping bag.
+The refugios are operated by two different companies and you need to book everything in advance especially in the high season.

 The main refugios offer a range of services beside accommodation such as tent rental, meals (both to be booked in advance!), kiosks, electricity, some even have a bar and (expensive, slow) WiFi.